Ranz-Lab/drosophila-snRNAseq/README.md

 # drosophila-snRNAseq

 This repository contains all code used in the analysis of single-nucleus RNA-seq data from testis and ovary tissue of three *Drosophila* strains.
-The preprint for this study is available on *bioRxiv*.
+The preprint for this study is available on [*bioRxiv*] (https://www.biorxiv.org/content/10.1101/2025.07.04.663238v1).

 ## 📁 Repository Structure